chaunm/node-actors-prototype/actors/logic/gateway.md

 **response**

-Upon finishing these requests, it should send a response to the sender's `/:response` mailbox:
+Upon finishing these requests, it should send a response to the sender's `/:response` endpoint:

 ```js
 {